-Patients offer important opinions and suggestions regarding health care as well as experience and information from the patient perspective.
+Patients and caregivers offer important opinions and suggestions regarding health care as well as experience and information from the patient perspective.

-ADVANCE aims to empower patients to be involved in the research design and implementation process.
+ADVANCE aims to empower patients and caregivers to be involved in the research design and implementation process.

-The Patient Engagement Panel (PEP) is a group of people who are interested in research and the way it involves and impacts patients.
-Patients have an important perspective as recipients of care and community members.
-The PEP gives patients a way to actively advise and guide decision makers, providers, and researchers in work to improve healthcare experiences and treatment options.
+The Patient Engagement Panel (PEP) is a group of people who are interested in research and the way it involves and impacts patients and caregivers.
+Patients and caregivers have an important perspective as recipients of care and community members.
+The PEP gives patients and caregivers a way to actively advise and guide decision makers, providers, and researchers in work to improve healthcare experiences and treatment options.
 PEP members share their insights and suggestions on issues such as:

-For more information, please email the OCHIN Patient Engagement Coordinators at firstname.lastname@example.org.
+For more information, please email the OCHIN Patient Engagement Coordinator at email@example.com.

 JOIN THE PEP